 Black Bean Tostada

-Desserts included Churros with Cajeta which we ordered, this was very good but then again, I’m a sucker for Churros.
+Desserts include Churros with Cajeta which we ordered, this was very good, but then again, I’m a sucker for Churros.
 Alternatively, you can try a Crepe or Fried Plantain with ice cream and almonds.
-Desserts were priced around £3.80-6.60.
+Desserts cost around £3.80-6.60.

 Churros with Cajeta

 This is a sizeable and lovely bright space with floor to ceiling windows.
-The marble tiled floor gives you a holiday vibe.
+The marble, tiled floor gives the place a holiday vibe.
 Large canvas paintings adorn the walls with a Mexican flavour.
-Otherwise it is quite minimal in terms of décor with a bare brick wall and or grey painted plaster.
+Otherwise, it is quite minimal in terms of décor with a bare brick wall and or grey painted plaster.
 It has a contemporary feel and is relaxing with tables well-spaced.
-The room is open planned but has the feeling of two dining spaces with the bar prominent on one of the sides.
+The room is open-plan but has the feeling of two dining areas with a bar at one end.

-To find out more about the restaurant go to the Taqueria Website.
+To find out more about the restaurant, go to the Taqueria Website.
 The restaurant address is 141-145 Westbourne Grove, London W11 2RS.
 The nearest stations are Bayswater (Circle and District), Queensway (Central), Notting Hill Gate (Central, Circle and District) and Westbourne Park (Circle, Hammersmith and City).
-Current opening times listed are Monday to Thursday 12-11pm, Friday and Saturday 12-11.30pm and Sunday 12-10.30pm.
-At the weekend, it’s quite family orientated with couples and their young children whilst evenings is an adult crowd.
-Food is also delivered every day during opening hours by Deliveroo.
+Check online for the current opening times.
+At the weekend, it’s quite family orientated with couples and their young children while evenings are an adult crowd.
+The food is delivered every day during opening hours by Deliveroo.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for dining with me.